Skip to content

 1. Concept and Reference Gathering

-In order to define the vision and purpose of the 3D model, we need concept art services.
+In order to define the vision and purpose of the 3D modeling services, we need concept art services.
 This stage allows us to define the parameters like art style, level of realism, materials, etc. With an early guideline from concept artists, we can set our 3D modeling workflow and set clear goals.
 Model sheets are delivered after the final concept for a better modeling guideline.

 2. Blockout